Top 5 Corporate Social Responsibility Trends for 2020

 While progress has been made in these first five years, the results are not happening at the speed required to meet these goals by the target date.
 At the September 2019 SDG Summit, world leaders called for the upcoming decade to be focused on “action and delivery for sustainable development and pledged to mobilize financing, enhance national implementation and strengthen institutions” in order to achieve the goals by 2030.
 Expect ramped up CSR programs and public-private partnerships over the next decade+, tackling these specific areas of social and environmental need at the global, local, and individual levels.

-Obtaining a quality education is the foundation to creating sustainable development.
+Obtaining a quality education is the foundation for creating sustainable development.
 In addition to improving quality of life, access to inclusive education can help equip locals with the tools required to develop innovative solutions to the world’s greatest problems. —The UN.org

 2. Synergistic Approach To Corporate Social Responsibility Initiatives